The Game Awards 2024

 The Game Awards 2024 was an award show to honor the best video games of 2024.
 It was the eleventh show hosted by Geoff Keighley, creator and producer of the Game Awards, and held with a live audience at the Peacock Theater in Los Angeles on December 12, 2024, and live streamed across online platforms globally.
 It featured musical performances from d4vd, Royal & the Serpent, Snoop Dogg, and Twenty One Pilots, and presentations from celebrity guests including Harrison Ford, Hideo Kojima, and Aaron Paul.

 Astro Bot and Final Fantasy VII Rebirth led the nominees with seven each, and the former led the show with four wins, including Game of the Year.
 The inaugural Game Changer award honored Amir Satvat for helping workers in the industry find jobs amid mass layoffs.
 Several new games were announced, including Elden Ring Nightreign, Intergalactic: The Heretic Prophet, and The Witcher IV.
-The show was viewed by over 154 million streams, the most in its history.
+The show was viewed by over 154 million streams, the most in its history to date.
 Journalists praised the game announcements, developer speeches, and deserving winners, though the eligibility of downloadable content led to mixed responses.